graasp/docs/blog/unlisted/unlisted-staging-updates.md

 ## Account

+- Move homepage to /account.
+This is a first step towards our goal simplifying our client application.
+- Send umami analytics to our own server
+- Remove devtools in production
 - Update translations
-- Remove devtools in production
 - Update dependencies
-- Fix lang switch
-- Send umami analytics to our own server

 ## Auth

-- Change password icon
+- Change password icon with a locker

 ## Builder